 - Non-Discretionary Items.
-The election of directors, the approval of the 2021 Omnibus Plan, the advisory, non-binding vote on the compensation of our named executive officers, and the advisory, non-binding vote on the frequency of the vote on the compensation of our named executive officers are non-discretionary items and may NOT be voted on by your broker, bank, or other nominee absent specific voting instructions from you. - Discretionary Item.
-The ratification of Ernst & Young LLP as Sabre's independent registered public accounting firm for the fiscal year ending December 31, 2021 is a discretionary item.
+The election of directors, the approval of the 2022 Director Plan, and the advisory, non-binding vote on the compensation of our named executive officers are non-discretionary items and may NOT be voted on by your broker, bank, or other nominee absent specific voting instructions from you. - Discretionary Item.
+The ratification of Ernst & Young LLP as Sabre's independent registered public accounting firm for the fiscal year ending December 31, 2022 is a discretionary item.
 Generally, brokers, banks and other nominees that do not receive voting instructions may vote on this proposal in their discretion.